 For unmatched mobility, the F-22’s design was aerodynamically improved and put through rigorous testing during development.

-The F-35A is nimble and adaptable despite not having the same amount of maneuverability as the F-22.
+The F-35A is nimble and adaptable despite not having the same maneuverability as the F-22.

 The F-35A offers conventional takeoff and landing, allowing it to serve many duties as a fighter aircraft at any time and location.